 Your computer plays and records CDs, DVDs, and Blu-ray Disc media, depending on the model you purchased.
-Check your specifications for the type of optical disc drive installed on your model.

-Use the table below to see which types of media your optical disc drive supports.
+See the reference chart below to find out which type of optical disc drive supports which types of media.

 PR: playable and recordable P: playable but not recordable -: not playable or recordable